-Fakes (pronounced fakhés) moutjentra is a lentil recipe we make in Cyprus and is a high protein, balanced healthy food, especially with the combination of rice.
-In Greece they make a similar recipe in the Aegean islands which is called Fakoryzo, meaning lentils and rice.
+Fakes (pronounced fakhés) moutjentra is a lentil recipe we make in Cyprus with rice and onions and is a high protein, balanced healthy food, especially with the combination of rice.
+In Greece they usually make fakes soupa, a soup with tomatoes but they do make a similar recipe in the Aegean islands which is called Fakoryzo, meaning lentils and rice.

 I remember when my mother used to make moutzentra, she would fry lots of onions until caramelized and mix them in.
 However, I also remember how we used to hate the onions when we were young and in order to eat some my mother would also fry some eggs, which we loved but promised to eat some lentils as well.
 My children weren’t also fond of this dish so in order to get them to start eating them, I would not let the onion brown completely so that it would not be visible in the plate.
 I then did the same thing my mother did and bribed them with some fried eggs:) Now that they have grown up, they love this dish.